The Orthologic of Epistemic Modals: Desiderata

-To be clear, we do not have an argument that the logic we present is \emph{the} minimal variation on classical logic that is \textsf{Epistemic} and invalidates the patterns that intuitively fail for epistemic modals.
-There are logics that are \textsf{Epistemic} and validate strictly more classical patterns than ours;\footnote{In terms defined in Section \ref{algebraic}, there are orthologics stronger than the minimal orthologic in which orthomodularity is still not derivable (see \citealt{Harding1988}), and such logics can be extended to epistemic orthologics in the sense of Definition \ref{EODef}.
-Though we have arguments against some of these stronger logics, we have no sweeping argument against all stronger logics.} and there may turn out to be a case for adopting some such extension of our logic.
-But as we will discuss in \S~\ref{Comparisons}, our approach preserves a lot more of classical logic than any other \textsf{Epistemic} system we know of in the literature.
-Among other things, we hope that our discussion will spur exploration of other \textsf{Epistemic} logics extending ours.
+To be clear, we do not have an argument that the logic we present is \emph{the} minimal variation on classical logic that is an \textsf{E}-logic and invalidates the patterns that intuitively fail for epistemic modals.
+There are \textsf{E}-logics which validate strictly more classical patterns than ours; and there may turn out to be a case for adopting some such extension of our logic (as we will briefly discuss in \S~\ref{EpExtSection}).\footnote{In terms defined in Section \ref{algebraic}, there are orthologics stronger than the minimal orthologic in which orthomodularity is still not derivable (see \citealt{Harding1988}), and such logics can be extended to epistemic orthologics in the sense of Definition \ref{EODef}.
+Though we have arguments against some of these stronger logics, we have no sweeping argument against all stronger logics.
+In \S~\ref{EpExtSection}, we raise the possibility of strengthening our logic with modal principles.} But as we will discuss in \S~\ref{Comparisons}, our approach preserves a lot more of classical logic than any other \textsf{E}-logic we know of in the literature.
+Among other things, we hope that our discussion will spur exploration of other \textsf{E}-logics extending ours.